MLGeophysics/community/docs/index.md

 [![Build Status](https://travis-ci.org/MLGeophysics/community.svg?branch=master)](https://travis-ci.org/MLGeophysics/community)

 Welcome to the wiki for Machine Learning in Geophysics.
-This site is maintained by a group of researches at the Colorado School of Mines interested in applying machine learning to geophysical investigations.
+This site is maintained by a group of researchers at the Colorado School of Mines interested in applying machine learning to geophysical investigations.

 Join [**MLGeophysics on Slack**](http://mlgeophysics.slack.com)!